jumpinjackie/forge-e33-mod/design/BLACK.md

  - The card symbolizes the moment that Renoir was finally free from the bottom of the Monolith upon the defeat of The Paintress and Aline was expelled from the canvas and now had free reign to carry out his will: To destroy the canvas.
  - So mechanically, we've gone with a variation of Yawgmoth's Will, but with extra restrictions on the type of cards that can be replayed, allowing us to keep the same mana cost.
+ - 21/11/2025: Updated flavor text to something more appropriate, since will is a synonym of determination and this updated flavor text oozes determination.

 ## Surcease